Freezing therapy offers lung cancer cure

 “Endobronchial cryotherapy is a suitable option for patients with advanced lung cancer that cannot be operated on and have few other treatment options available to them.
 Many of our patients have reported improvements in symptoms such as being able to breathe much better after the procedure,” explains our consultant thoracic surgeon, Mr Nizar Asadi.

 “In addition, if we manage to catch lung cancers early enough when they are small and localised to the airways, cryotherapy can be curative in some patients.
-Otherwise, it can work to reduce the size of the cancer growth in these patients so that less of the lung tissue needs to be removed during a lung resection procedure and so ensuring lung function is preserved as much as possible.”
+Otherwise, it can work to reduce the size of the cancer growth in these patients so that less of the lung tissue needs to be removed during a lung resection procedure (a surgical procedure to remove part of the lung with cancer) and so ensuring lung function is preserved as much as possible.”

 Endobronchial cryotherapy may be repeated on multiple occasions – approximately every 4-6 weeks – to remove or reduce the size of the cancer over time.